 Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels

-bilbo van 5 - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels When Jessica and Risi first imagined van life, it wasn’t a whimsical fantasy of winding mountain roads and endless sunsets.
+A woman stands by a brown and white camper van with a dog inside, while a man sits on the roof waving, set against a backdrop of mountains and a clear sky.
+When Jessica and Risi first imagined van life, it wasn’t a whimsical fantasy of winding mountain roads and endless sunsets.
 It was a practical, necessary shift—born from exhaustion, illness, and the high cost of simply existing in modern Britain.
 Today, the couple—along with their rescue dog, Heidi—travel full-time across Europe in Bilbo, a Hobbit-inspired Citroën Relay van they converted themselves.

 There was no single defining moment that led Jessica and Risi to leave the 9-to-5 grind—instead, it was a gradual process shaped by a series of events and realizations.